MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

     3. Choose the **Post** action, and then select the **Yes** button.

 ## <a name="story"></a>Story
 Ellen, the warehouse manager at CRONUS, sets up SILVER warehouse for basic pick handling where warehouse workers process outbound orders individually.
 Susan, the order processor, creates a sales order for 30 units of item LS-81 to be shipped to customer 10000 from the SILVER Warehouse.
 John, the warehouse worker must make sure that the shipment is prepared and delivered to the customer.
-John manages all involved tasks in the **Inventory Pick** window, which automatically points to the bins where LS-81 is stored.
+John manages all involved tasks on the **Inventory Pick** page, which automatically points to the bins where LS-81 is stored.

 ## <a name="setting-up-the-location"></a>Setting Up the Location
-The setup of the **Location Card** window defines the company’s warehouse flows.
+The setup of the **Location Card** page defines the company’s warehouse flows.

 ### <a name="to-set-up-the-location"></a>To set up the location
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.